Austin Gunsel

-Austin H. Gunsel (April 2, 1909 - June 17, 1974) was the National Football League's interim commissioner from 1959 to 1960, following the death of Bert Bell on October 11, 1959.
+Austin H. Gunsel (April 2, 1909 – June 17, 1974) was the interim Commissioner of the National Football League from 1959 to 1960, following the death of Bert Bell on October 11, 1959.

 Education

 Gunsel was born in Irvington, New Jersey and is a graduate of the Wharton School of the University of Pennsylvania.

 Career

 Gunsel joined the Federal Bureau of Investigation in 1939.
 He served as both J. Edgar Hoover's administrative assistant and as a special agent for the Bureau, and during his crime-fighting career, served in the New York City, Detroit and Chicago field offices.

 In 1952, Gunsel was hired by the NFL to head the league's investigative department, a move made in response to commissioner Bert Bell's fear of a scandal damaging the league's image.
 Gunsel became league treasurer in 1956, holding the post until his retirement ten years later.
 He served as acting president of the NFL after Bell's death in October 1959.

-In January 1960 at a meeting of NFL owners, he was the early frontrunner to get the commissioner's job, but Los Angeles Rams general manager Pete Rozelle, 17 years Gunsel's junior, was ultimately elected to the post on January 26 after 23 ballots.
+Gunsel and San Francisco 49ers attorney Marshall Leahy were seen as the front-runners for commissioner.
+On January 20, 1960, Leahy received 7 votes to Gunsel's 5, which was short of the two-thirds needed to be elected commissioner.
+Gunsel was soon dropped from consideration and after an eight-day deadlock, the owners selected Los Angeles Rams general manager Pete Rozelle as a compromise candidate.
 Gunsel stayed on as NFL treasurer until his retirement on July 1, 1966.